February 19, 2020

-The Brazilian Mining Institute (Ibram) raised its forecast for investments in Brazil's five-year mineral sector to US$32.5 billion between 2020 and 2024, compared to US$27.5 billion estimated for the previous period, from 2019 to 2023.
-An increase of more than 18% in investments in mining in the period.
+The Brazilian Mining Institute (Ibram) has raised its forecast for investment in Brazil's mining sector over five years to 32.5 billion dollars between 2020 and 2024, compared to 27.5 billion estimated for the previous period, from 2019 to 2023.
+An increase of more than 18 per cent in investments in mining in the period.

-Of this amount, US$ 2.3 billion should be directed to the safety of tailings dams, decommissioning and decharacterization.
+Of this amount, US$2.3 billion should be directed towards tailings dam safety, decommissioning and de-characterisation.

-According to him, mineral research will take a leap from 2020 onwards, reversing the downward trend observed in previous years.
-This, according to him, is mainly due to the policies adopted by the National Mining Agency (ANM) this year, which aim to expand mining activity and the automatic approval of research requests, if the agency does not grant a response within 120 days.
+According to him, mineral research will take a leap forward from 2020, reversing the downward trend seen in previous years.
+This, according to him, is mainly due to the policies adopted by the National Mining Agency (ANM) this year which aim to expand mining activity and the automatic approval of research requests if the agency doesn't respond within 120 days.

-"This ANM rule will not only speed up the processes of releasing research, but points out that the agency is seeking to have its processes digitized and with deadlines.
-In the past, at the DNPM (an agency extinguished with the creation of the ANM) we had difficulty in achieving speed in mining projects," said Flávio Penido, president of Ibram.
+"This ANM rule will not only speed up the processes for releasing surveys, but it also shows that the agency is seeking to have its digitalised processes and with deadlines.
+In the past, at the DNPM (a body that was abolished with the creation of the ANM), we found it difficult to speed up mining projects," said Flávio Penido, president of Ibram.

-This is aconditioning factor to attract new investments and boost the geological research segment, where many small companies operate.
+This is a conditioning factor for attracting new investments and boosting the geological research segment, where many small companies operate.
 According to the data presented, in recent years the number of research applications filed and research permits released has been falling.

-The main responsible for the increase was iron ore, which, although it registered lower physical production, improved the average export prices.
-The average price per ton in 2019, according to Ibram, was US$ 93.00 compared to US$ 69.00 in 2018.
-The mineral trade balance had an increase of 12.96%, totaling US$ 24.26 billion, which is equivalent to 52% of the Brazilian trade balance.
-In 2018, the mineral balance had been US$ 21.47 billion, equivalent to 36.6% of the Brazilian balance.
+The main driver of the increase was iron ore, which, although it recorded lower physical production, saw an improvement in average export prices.
+According to Ibram, the average price per tonne in 2019 was US$93 compared to US$69 in 2018.
+The mineral trade balance increased by 12.96% to US$24.26 billion, which is equivalent to 52% of the Brazilian trade balance.
+In 2018, the mineral balance totalled US$ 21.47 billion, equivalent to 36.6% of the Brazilian balance.

-Check below the main data from recent years compared to the current forecasts made by IBRAM:
+See below for the main data from recent years compared to the current forecasts made by IBRAM:

 " Brazilian mining exports